sib-swiss/pftools3/README.md

 ### Using Docker

 First you must have [Docker](https://docs.docker.com/get-docker/) installed and running.
-Secondly have look at the availabe pftools biocontainers at [quay.io](https://quay.io/repository/biocontainers/pftools?tab=tags).
+Secondly have a look at the availabe pftools biocontainers at [quay.io](https://quay.io/repository/biocontainers/pftools?tab=tags).
 Then:
   ```
 # get the chosen pftools container version